Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Global bank network connectedness and its spectral features

-This procedure yields a symmetric, weighted adjacency matrix that captures volatility spillovers between financial institutions.
-The edge weights reflect the intensity of pairwise directional influences.
-All GFEVD quantities are computed using the \texttt{ConnectednessApproach} R package developed by \citet{Gabauer2022}.

-\paragraph{Resulting empirical network.} Figure~\ref{fig:network} shows the estimated undirected network.
-Consistent with \citet{Demirer2018}, the network exhibits clear clustering patterns, with banks from the same country forming tightly connected subnetworks.
-Banks in the Americas and Europe display strong cross-regional links, while Asian banks appear more isolated, even from others within the region.
-Due to the separation of Asian countries, the full layout in Figure~\ref{fig:network} appears visually cluttered.
-For clarity, Figure~\ref{fig:network2} in Appendix~\ref{app:D} provides a zoomed-in view excluding Asian countries.
-Finally, Figure~\ref{fig:Stg_net} in Appendix~\ref{app:D} depicts the \( r \)-stage neighborhood structures in the global volatility network, revealing local and multi-hop spillover patterns with dependencies extending up to five stages.
+\paragraph{Resulting empirical network.} Figure~\ref{fig:banking_network} shows the estimated undirected network; consistent with \citet{Demirer2018}, the network exhibits clear regional clustering.
+Due to the separation of Asian countries (green), the full layout in Figure~\ref{fig:banking_network} appears visually cluttered, hence for clarity Figure~\ref{fig:network2} in Appendix~\ref{app:D} provides a zoomed-in view excluding Asian countries, while Figure~\ref{fig:Stg_net} depicts the \( r \)-stage neighborhood structures, revealing dependencies extending up to five stages.